 SBA loans normally take 60 to 90 days to process, which can make it difficult to solve immediate problems with a business, such as a broken down truck or pizza oven.

 FundKite typically offers shorter terms than SBA loans.
-While SBA loans normally have terms of 5-10 years, FundKite’s max term length is 220 business days.
+While SBA loans normally have terms of 5-10 years, FundKite’s max term length up to 14 months.

 Longer terms can bind you for years, especially if your business doesn’t work out.
 FundKite’s flexible terms can offer greater freedom to stop pursuing extra capital, or to acquire more.

 SBA loans typically require a higher credit score (think 600+) to get approved.
 At FundKite, our whole-picture approval process ensures that you can get the funding you deserve, even if your credit score isn’t stellar.

 The SBA does not allow merchants to receive funding from other sources, while FundKite will fund up to being the 3rd position and help consolidate prior positions.

 FundKite is boutique style funding and therefore very flexible.
 SBA loans can potentially limit options when it comes to funding businesses.